itsluaana/CIFO-Project/README.md

 ### 📁 Project Structure Overview

-The main folder contains the core components of the Music Festival Lineup Optimization project:
+The components of the Music Festival Lineup Optimization project:

 - **`data/`**
   Contains the input datasets: